 In 1980, Golden Eagle re-trenched and re-sampled a gold-bearing quartz vein at the Sunlite Trench and recorded a gold value of 18.0 grams/tonne in a grab sample, along with 0.16% copper.
 Further work was recommended, but was not carried out and the mineral permit lapsed in 1984.
-Other precious metals explorers completed surface sampling for gold and follow-up ground geophysical programs, but by 1992 exploration ceased without any drilling having been carried out within the area of the Property.
+Other precious metals explorers completed surface sampling for gold and follow-up ground geophysical programs, but by 1992 exploration ceased without any drilling having been carried out within the Tango area.

-A sampling and prospecting program was carried out on the Tango Property in the fall of 2018.
+A sampling and prospecting program was carried out at Tango in the fall of 2018.
 Numerous trenches, including the Sunlite Trench, were located and channel sampled continuously across lithological units within the trenches.
 A 0.5 metre channel sample across a gossanous zone in the Sunlite Trench returned 0.419 grams/tonne gold, 3.40 grams/tonne silver, 0.014 % nickel, 0.458% copper, 0.175% arsenic and 0.010% cobalt.
-Other historical showings on the property were also sampled and prospected.
-In addition, a reconnaissance transient audio magnetotelluric (AMT) geophysical survey utilizing PULSAR receivers was completed over the property by EMpulse Geophysics Ltd. of Dalmeny, SK.
-Results of the survey are pending.
+Other historical showings at Tango were also sampled and prospected.
+In addition, a reconnaissance transient audio magnetotelluric ("AMT") geophysical survey utilizing PULSAR receivers was completed over the property by EMpulse Geophysics Ltd. of Dalmeny, SK.
+Results of the survey showed conductors of interest that are currently being integrated with the Tango geological and geochemical data.